 - Configure automated code review of pull requests (repository owners/admins).
 For a list of repository host systems for which you can set up automated code review, see About LGTM.

-- Download an LGTM plugin for IDE integration to display alerts in your IDE.
+- Download an LGTM plugin or extension for IDE integration to display alerts in your IDE.

 - Queries—On this tab, you can: